ocean-tracking-network/node-manager-training/_episodes/09_Supplementary notebooks.md

 ## Check Environment

 This notebook checks your system python environment against our `environment.yml`.
-This is to see if the python packages and libraies you have installed are inline with what is required to run the ipython.
+This is to see if the python packages and libraries you have installed are inline with what is required to run the ipython.
 This will assist you with updating your packages if they become out-of-date, or if OTN develops new tools which rely on new packages.

 ## scientific_name_check